-Most check cashing locations authenticate checks but do not verify the funds before cashing a check.
-The only way for payees to verify funds before cashing a check is to contact the issuing bank directly and ask whether the payor’s account has sufficient funds.
+Short Answer: The only reliable way for individual payees to verify funds before cashing a check is to contact the issuing bank directly and ask whether the payor’s account has sufficient funds.
 Third-party, membership-based check verification services are also available for small businesses.
 Below, we explain how to verify a check.

 How to Verify a Check

-The only way for payees to verify that a check is real and the funds are available (to ensure that a check will not bounce is to contact the issuing bank on which the check is drawn.
+The only way for payees to verify that a check is real and the funds are available (to ensure that a check will not bounce) is to contact the issuing bank on which the check is drawn.
 You can visit the issuing bank in person or call its customer service department.
-Most banks will be able to tell you whether or not there are sufficient funds in the payor’s account to cover the check if it is cashed immediately.
-However, some banks may not be able to give out this information, depending on their privacy policies.
+Most banks will be able to tell you whether or not there are sufficient funds in the payor’s account to cover the check if you cash it immediately.

 If you need to verify checks for your business, there are additional third-party and online verification tools available.
 However, these services do not always verify the availability of funds; some will only confirm that the account and routing number are legitimate, the payee and amount are correct, and no one has altered the check.

 We gathered this information by contacting representatives at a variety of banks and credit unions, as well as viewing policy documentation for online services and contacting their customer service departments.

 Contact Information for Major Banks and Credit Unions

 The table below includes the number you should call at each major bank and credit union for check verification.
 You can also visit in person if it has physical branches; click each bank or credit union’s name to visit its branch locator (if applicable).